fastai/jb-nbdev/README.md

 Things I don't like
 - Built on sphinx which is a much harder to understand documentation system compared to a static site generator.

+How to update the docs

+`make docs`

-How to make it work
+How to make it work from scratch
 - put .gitignore (to ignore the temporary build assets), _config.yml, toc.yml in your nbs folder
 - in the notebooks folder: `jb build .`
 - copy the HTML over to the docs: `cp -r _build/html/* ../docs`